chef/chef-web-docs/release_push_jobs_2-1/source/server_sent_events.rst

 =====================================================
 Push Jobs Server Sent Events Feed
 =====================================================
-The Push Jobs server provides feeds of events associated with actions, via the ["Server-Sent-Events" protocol](http://www.w3.org/TR/eventsource/).
+The Push Jobs server provides feeds of events associated with actions, via the `Server-Sent-Events protocol <http://www.w3.org/TR/eventsource/>`_.
 There are two SSE feeds available:

 1. Job Feed: Stream of events for a particular job
 2. Organization Feed: Stream of events for all jobs across an organization